Severe Winter Weather

-HOUGHTON — It might be a day or two early, but the regions fabled “St. Patrick’s Day Storm” brought heavy snowfall, high winds, poor visibility and hazardous driving conditions.
+HOUGHTON — It might be a day or two early, but the regions fabled “St. Patrick’s Day Storm” brought heavy snowfall, high winds, poor visibility and hazardous driving conditions beginning Sunday.
 The National Weather Service issued a hazardous weather outlook for central and western Upper Michigan beginning at around 5 a.m.
-(EDT) affecting Keweenaw, Ontonagon, Houghton, Baraga, Marquette, Alger, Luce, Gogebic, Iron, Dickinson, Menominee, Delta, and Schoolcraft counties.
+(EDT) Sunday affecting Keweenaw, Ontonagon, Houghton, Baraga, Marquette, Alger, Luce, Gogebic, Iron, Dickinson, Menominee, Delta, and Schoolcraft counties.
 While the hazardous weather outlook took went into effect at 5 a.m.
-Sunday, significant snow didn’t actually appear until several hours later, after 11 a.m.
+Sunday, significant snow didn’t actually appear in the Houghton area until several hours later, after 11 a.m.

-Calling it a “Potentially historic blizzard,” the weather event was expected create treacherous and potentially life-threatening travel conditions and could result in tree damage and power outages.
-Snow amounts of 1-3 feet are expected (locally up to 4 feet north- central and eastern U.P.) with wind speeds of 35-65 mph.
+Calling it a “Potentially historic blizzard,” the weather event was expected to create “treacherous and potentially life-threatening” travel conditions and could result in tree damage and power outages.
+Snow amounts of 1-3 feet were expected (locally up to 4 feet north – central and eastern U.P.) with wind speeds of 35-65 mph.
 Strongest winds were expected Sunday afternoon in the Keweenaw Peninsula and along the lakeshores of Lake Superior.

 Large waves on the Great Lakes increase the risk of beach erosion and lakeshore flooding for all Lake Superior lakeshores beginning tonight.
 According to the National Weather Service, the severe weather is expected until early Tuesday morning.